World Professional Basketball Tournament

 The World Professional Basketball Tournament was an annual invitational tournament held in Chicago from 1939 to 1948 and sponsored by the Chicago Herald American.
-Many teams came from the National Basketball League, but it also included the best teams from other leagues and the best independent barnstorming teams such as the New York Rens and Harlem Globetrotters.
-Games were played at various sites including Chicago Coliseum, International Amphitheater and Chicago Stadium.
+Many teams came from the National Basketball League, but it also included the best teams from other leagues and the best independent barnstorming teams such as the New York Renaissance and Harlem Globetrotters.
+Games for the WPBT were played at various sites within the city of Chicago, including the Chicago Coliseum, the International Amphitheater, and the Chicago Stadium.

-The NBL champion usually won this tournament, with three exceptions: the New York Rens won the first WPBT in 1939, while the Harlem Globetrotters—a strongly competitive squad in those days—won the following year.
-In 1943, the Washington Bears (with many New York Rens players on their roster) won the tournament.
+The NBL champion usually won this tournament, with three exceptions: the New York Renaissance won the first WPBT in 1939, while the Harlem Globetrotters—a strongly competitive squad in those days—won the following year.
+In 1943, the Washington Bears (with many New York Renaissance players on their roster) won the tournament.
 The NBL's Fort Wayne Zollner Pistons won the most titles (three, from 1944 to 1946), while the NBL's Oshkosh All-Stars made the most finals appearances with five, winning only once (in 1942).

-The last tournament was held in 1948, with the Minneapolis Lakers defeating the New York Rens 75–71 in the tournament final.
+The last tournament was held in 1948, with the Minneapolis Lakers defeating the New York Renaissance 75–71 in the tournament final.
 The following year, The Indianapolis News attempted to hold a similar tournament, inviting the Wilkes-Barre Barons from the American Basketball League, three teams each from the Basketball Association of America and the National Basketball League, and one team that would remain unidentified until shortly before the seeded draw (though it was suggested the eighth team was to be the Montgomery Rebels, the regular season champions of the Southern Professional Basketball League).
 Although the National Basketball League agreed to attend, the tournament did not come to fruition after the BAA declined the invitation.
+Months after the cancellation of the 1949 WPBT in Indianapolis occurred, the NBL and BAA would officially merge operations to create the present-day National Basketball Association, which served as the official end to the tournament's existence for good since the NBA would take on the initial purpose the WPBT had at the time.